AlexandarDjordjevic/yet-another-playback-library/README.md

-# YAPL - Yet Another Player Library
+# YAPL - Yet Another Playback Library

-YAPL (Yet Another Player Library) is a lightweight, flexible library for building media player applications.
+YAPL (Yet Another Playback Library) is a lightweight, flexible library for building media player applications.
 It provides a simple API for audio and video playback, playlist management, and extensibility.

 ## Features